garethky/kalico/docs/Config_Reference.md

 #   printers that have an outlier first sample.
 #⚠️ bad_probe_strategy: RETRY
 #   Strategy to apply when a probe attempt is considered "bad" based on
 #   the probe's quality detection logic.
-If the probe doesnt support
+If the probe doesn't support
 #   quality detection all probes are assumed to be good.
 #   One of: fail, ignore, retry or circle.
 #   - fail: Stop immediately with an error on first bad probe.